OSI SAF central

 One day (24 hours).
 This is the time delay between the start and the stop time of the motion described by one vector.
 As the product is based on swath data the valid time between 2 swath, and thus the ice drift period, can vary up to 1 hour.

-Two or four datasets are distributed every day, which one should I use?
+From the datasets distributed every day, which one should I use?

 The medium resolution ice drift product is based on single sensors, either on VIS (channel 2) or on IR (channel 4) data.
-The IR data are used during teh cold period where the temperature difference between water and ice surface typically is large and the VIS data are used during the warm period where the spectral difference between water and ice surface is large.
-VIS and IR data production cover the month of MJJAS and SONDJFMAMJ, respectively.
-During the 3 overlapping month of May, June and September both IR and VIS ice drift production is running twice per day and else only VIS or IR production is run twice per day.
+The IR data are used during the cold period where the temperature difference between water and ice surface typically is large and the VIS data are used during the warm period where the albedo difference between water and ice surface is large.
+VIS and IR data production cover the month of MJJA and SONDJFMA, respectively.

 Today's product file is empty or has large data gaps, what happened?